tchize/tchize.github.io/_pages/stomp-dos.md

 ### How to exploit it

-A git will available with all exploit code later.
+A git is available with all exploit code at  https://github.com/tchize/CVE-2022-22971 (master branch).

 #### Setup